yuutayamada/xterm-cursor-changer-el/README.md

-# Xterm Cursor Changer
+# XTerm Cursor Changer
-This is a tiny Emacs Lisp package to change cursor figure on xterm for Emacs.
+This is a tiny Emacs Lisp package to change cursor figure of Emacs on XTerm or URxvt.

 ## Configuration